-The tension between Jesus and Pharisees seems to have been based largely on the question of authority.
+The tension between Jesus and the Pharisees seems to have been based largely on the question of authority.
 Jesus was not a Pharisee but preached and did healings, both of which challenged their authority.
 The Pharisees were challenged to put aside the letter of the law to understand the spirit as well as to see Jesus' true identity.
 Expect commentary on any of the numerous accounts which record tension between Jesus and the Pharisees with close reference to the text.
-Parables, such as the Wedding Feast and The Tenants of the Vineyard and other veiled claims to be the Son of God, appears to have sealed Jesus' fate for the Pharisees.
+Parables, such as The Wedding Feast and The Tenants of the Vineyard and other veiled claims to be the Son of God, appear to have sealed Jesus' fate for the Pharisees.

-Analysis of these tensions is critical for high level scores.
-Evaluation of those tensions which might have been tolerated within Judaism and those which meant Jesus became intolerable.
+Analysis of these tensions is critical for high-level scores.
+Evaluation of those tensions which might have been tolerated within Judaism and those which meant Jesus became intolerable need to be explored.

-Analysis of the very different motives of the Sadducees and Pharisees - desire to avoid tension with Rome vs authority of the Law.
-High level essays will draw on biblical criticism to note the role of the early church in the formation of these traditions and will show how the cultural milieu appears to have affected the record.
+Analysis of the very different motives of the Sadducees and Pharisees - desire to avoid tension with Rome vs authority of the Law is also required for higher-level scores.
+High-level essays will draw on biblical criticism to note the role of the early church in the formation of these traditions and will show how the cultural milieu appears to have affected the record.